De Montfort University

 About this course

-You can study Mechanical Engineering either as a three-year BEng (Hons) programme, or as a four-year integrated master’s.
+You can study Mechanical Engineering either as a three-year BEng (Hons) programme or as a four-year integrated master’s.
 At the end of year three, you have the option of graduating with a BEng or continuing your studies for a further year for a MEng, subject to meeting the progression requirements.

 Modules

-Year One
+**Year 1**

-Block 1: General Engineering Tools and Principles 1
+Block 1: Engineering Tools and Principles 1

-Block 2: General Engineering Tools and Principles 2
+Block 2: Engineering Tools and Principles 2

 Block 3: Mechanical Design and Manufacturing 1